 How to configure this action

 Fig. 1.
-Choosing Remove keywords in the Actions tab.
+Choosing the Remove keywords action on the Actions tab.

 Fig. 2.
 Properties pane of the Remove keywords action.

-The program will not recognize keywords defined with $ (dollar) and ; (semicolon) characters.
-If, however, you want to use those to trigger the action of removing strings of those characters from emails, consider using Remove Sensitive Content action.
+The program will not recognize keywords defined with the $ (dollar) and ; (semicolon) characters.
+If, however, you want to use those to trigger the action of removing strings of those characters from emails, consider using the Remove Sensitive Content action.

 Fig. 4.
-Keywords visible on the properties pane's list.|
+Keywords visible on the properties pane.

-Once you configure the keywords and save the changes, the keywords will be automatically removed from the messages that meet the criteria defined in the Conditions.
+Once you configure the keywords and save the changes, the keywords will be automatically removed from the messages that meet the criteria defined in Conditions.